Activation USB Port for NAS support

 @ubnt-brett That's too bad.
 Won't see my money in future revisions.
 Best of luck.

-Paul Moore 0
+Paul Moore 0 last edited by

 Old topic at this stage.

 Seems like a stupid decision by Amplifi.